OS X: How to connect with File Sharing using SMB

 You can attempt to force a specific connection protocol (such as SMB or AFP) by using a valid URL.
 As long as the server you are connecting to allows the protocol you specify, the URL should work.

-- When entering a URL, the name of the shared disk, volume, or directory you are attempting to connect to (share nam) must be specified.
+- When entering a URL, the name of the shared disk, volume, or directory you are attempting to connect to (share name) must be specified.
 You will not be prompted for it.

 - You cannot type spaces as part of a share name when connecting.
 In place of any space in the share name, type: %20 .

-- When troubleshooting a connection issue, you can ping the IP address of the Windows PC using the Mac OS X Network Utility application.
-In 10.8 and earlier, from Finder, select Go > Utilities, then open Network Utility.
-For Mavericks or later, go to Apple > About This Mac > More Info > System Report > Window > Network Utility.
-A successful ping verifies a TCP/IP connection between the two computers.
+- When troubleshooting a connection issue, you can ping the IP address of the Windows PC using the Network Utility application included with OS X. A successful ping verifies a TCP/IP connection between the two computers.
 This is an important first troubleshooting step when there's no response or a timeout for a connection attempt, since SMB connections involving a Mac require TCP/IP.
 However, a successful ping does not mean the SMB service is also working or available.